 A linear motor was first used to enable fast and accurate scans.
-It was later replaced with a stepper motor and lead-screw, as the feedback control used for the linear motor was unreliable.
+It was later replaced with a stepper motor and lead-screw, as the feedback control used for the linear motor was unreliable1.
 An optical linear encoder is used to measure the stage motion and for controlling the position.

-Four cylindrical bearings are used to guide the motion (i.e. minimize the parasitic motions) and have high stiffness.
+Four cylindrical bearings2 are used to guide the motion (i.e. minimize the parasitic motions) and have high stiffness.

-TILT STAGE The tilt stage is guided by four linear motion guides which are placed such that the center of rotation coincide with the X-ray beam.
-Each linear guide is very stiff in radial directions such that the only DoF with low stiffness is in $R_y$ .
+Tilt Stage is guided by four linear motion guides which are placed such that the center of rotation coincide with the X-ray beam.
+Each linear guide is very stiff in radial directions such that the only DoF with low stiffness is in R_y .

-This stage is mainly used in reflectivity experiments where the sample $R_y$ angle is scanned.
+This stage is mainly used in reflectivity experiments where the sample R_y angle is scanned.
 This stage can also be used to tilt the rotation axis of the Spindle.

-To precisely control the $R_y$ angle, a stepper motor and two optical encoders are used in a Proportional Integral Derivative (PID) feedback loop.
+To precisely control the R_y angle, a stepper motor and two optical encoders are used in a Proportional Integral Derivative (PID) feedback loop.